 Google Shopping Ads can be one of the most effective ways to drive sales and revenue for any ecommerce business.
 While they are easy to set up, they can be quite challenging to manage.
 This is mainly due to the fact that you can’t target directly by keyword.
-However you can leverage negative keyword lists and then use the priority settings to effectively funnel searches into the right campaign and the right products.
+However, you can leverage negative keyword lists and then use the priority settings to effectively funnel searches into the right campaign and the right products.
 This method can then help eliminate unnecessary ad spend on other campaigns.
 If you are thinking of starting PPC advertising on Google with a limited budget, Shopping Ads must be your first priority.

 What else can assist your eCommerce business strategy?

 Once you have outlined your SEO and PPC strategies for 2021.
 It’s important to understand that digitising your entire operations should be at the forefront of your priorities.
-This includes taking control of your inventory management in addition being open minded in spotting trends with product sales and customer behaviour.
+This includes taking control of your inventory management in addition to being open minded in spotting trends in product sales and customer behaviour.
 Even though it may seem an easy task to create a simple stock system, with charts to show trends, there are actually a number of providers that can revolutionise this for you.

 How to understand sales and company data?